apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 We tested Camel 4 with Spring Boot 3.1.2, the latest release available.

+The `camel-platform-http-starter` is now using the embedded HTTP server directly from Spring Boot, instead of using Servlet APIs as previously.

 This release also comes with our first basic (and very limited) support for Spring Boot native (AOT compilation).
 See more in the [aot-basic](https://github.com/apache/camel-spring-boot-examples/tree/main/aot-basic) example.